Author’s Note: The last update of this saga brought the story to 2016. The next update will carry forward to 2020 and thereafter.

 By Lee Foster

-As we head into 2016, the publishing revolution emerging around us will celebrate “self-publishing” or “independent publishing,” call it what you wish.
+As we head into the future, the publishing revolution emerging around us will celebrate “self-publishing” or “independent publishing,” call it what you wish.

 According to recent Nielsen data released at the Frankfurt Book Fair, self-publishing is now about 18% of all books published, up from 14% a year ago.